 Small boats can be parked in the caravan park if arranged prior to your visit.
 There is a boat ramp at the park so it's ideal to get your four wheel drive onto the beach or if you want to put the boat in for a bit of fishing or drop in the jet ski.

 Bring some shade, sand toys, beach cricket set, boogie boards and fishing rods, if the weather is nice you'll be spending a lot of time here.If you have a four wheel drive there are two entry points so you can bring it onto the beach.
-Note: during our visit in March 2017 the water was much higher and had caused a lot of erosion.
-There wasn't much sand between the dunes and the water and sand boarding on the dunes is not allowed due to the level of erosion.

 The main grassed area is the local meeting place for the adults and kids - we enjoyed a swim in the pool each day in the early afternoon.
 Seating is located around the pool so it's a great spot to sit back and relax while the kids swim, run on the grass, play on the playground or ride their bikes around.